Emergency Food Network

 Occasional helpwe’ll add your name to a list of people who may be able to help with these projects.
 We’ll send out an e-mail when we need help.
 You accept only if it suits your schedule.

 BaggerFill bags with the items from our shelves at the pantry.
-Usually a two-hour commitment any time that suits you on the one day a month for which you volunteer.
+Usually a 1-2 hour commitment any time that suits you on the one day a month for which you volunteer.
 Children can volunteer with a responsible adult.

 Driver helpTransport food from a donation or purchase site to our pantry.

 DistributionFinish filling the bags and give them out to the clients.
-Noon–4:00, one weekday a month.
+11am - 4pm, once a month on a Monday, Wednesday, Friday, or Saturday.
+Must be able to lift 30+ pounds.

-DriverPick up bags from our pantry on Angus Rd. and drive them over to our distribution site on Harris St. One weekday a month, from noon to 1:00pm.
+DriverPick up bags from our pantry on Angus Rd. and drive them over to our distribution site on Harris St. Once a month, from noon to 1:00pm, on a Mondays, Wednesday, Friday, or Saturday.

 ShelverMove cans and boxes from the cartons to the shelves at the pantry.
 Usually a one-hour shift, somewhat flexible in time-frame.
 Children may volunteer if accompanied by a responsible adult.

 Office volunteerAnswer the phone and enter orders into the computer.
-9:00–12:30, one morning a month.
+9:00am–12:30pm, one morning per month on a Monday, Wednesday, Friday, or Saturday.

 non-perishable food items, toiletries, or household cleaning supplies